 Case Summary

-Under North Carolina's 1991 legislative redistricting plan, District 18 was drawn as a majority-minority district with an African American voting age population (AAVAP) above 50% in order to satisfy Section 2 of the Voting Rights Act.
-When the state redrew its districts in 2003, District 18's AAVAP had dropped below 50%, and so, to comply with Section 2, the state decided to split Pender County in order to give District 18 an AAVAP of 39.36% so that African-American voters had the potential to join with majority voters, who tended to vote similarly to minority voters, to elect the minority group's candidate of choice.
-Pender County, among others, filed suit against various state officials, alleging that the 2003 plan violated the North Carolina Constitution's "Whole County Provision," with the state-official defendants arguing that the county splits were necessary to avoid violating Section 2.
+Under North Carolina’s 1991 legislative redistricting plan, District 18 was drawn as a majority-minority district in order to satisfy § 2 of the federal Voting Rights Act (“VRA”).
+When the State redrew its districts in 2003, District 18’s Black-voting-age-population (“BVAP”) had dropped to below 50% so, in an effort to comply with § 2, the State split Pender County to create a new District 18 with a BVAP of 39.36% that included white (majority) voters with sufficiently similar voting preferences to Black (minority) voters such that minority voters could still elect their candidate of choice.
+Pender County, along with various North Carolina voters, filed a state lawsuit against various state officials alleging the 2003 plan violated the North Carolina Constitution’s mandatory “Whole County Provision” for legislative redistricting.

-In 2009, the U.S. Supreme Court held for the state-official-defendants on the grounds that Section 2 does not require state officials to create a majority-minority district where a racial minority makes up less than 50% of the redrawn district's voting-age population.
-The Court explained that a "crossover" district, in which the minority makes up less than a majority of the voting age population but is large enough to elect the candidate of its choice with help from majority voters who cross over to support the minority's preferred candidate, cannot satisfy the first Thornburg v.
-Gingles precondition that requires a showing that minorities have less opportunity than others to elect representatives of their choice.
-To afford minority voters additional support to elect their candidate of choice when they could not do so based on their votes alone would be to impermissibly grant them special protections not authorized by the Voting Rights Act.
+• On March 9, 2009, the U.S. Supreme Court affirmed the North Carolina Supreme Court decision, stating that § 2 of the VRA does not require state officials to create a district wherein minority voters can elect their candidates of choice if it isn’t possible to draw one wherein the racial minority makes up at least 50% of the voting-age population.
+The Court explained that a “crossover district,” where a minority group makes up less than a majority of the voting-age population but is large enough to elect the candidate of their choice with support from majority-voters who support the same candidates, cannot satisfy the Thornburg v.
+Gingles precondition, which requires minority voters to have less opportunity than others to elect representatives of their choice.
+To afford minority voters additional support to elect their candidates of choice when they couldn’t do so based on their votes alone would be to impermissibly grant them special protections not authorized under the VRA.

 Significance: In order to satisfy the Thornburg v.
 Gingles precondition relating to "compactness" for Section 2 purposes, the minority group must be able to be drawn into a district where their group makes up more than 50% of the voting age population therein.